Estate Planning for Artists

 For more information about artist estate planning, read Artist Tips: Checklist for Planning Your Art Estate

-Q: I'm deciding what to do with my possessions in the unlikely event of my demise and am wondering who should manage or oversee the sale of my art.
+Q: I sometimes think about what will happen to my art once I'm gone and what plans I should be making in advance.
+I wonder who should inherit or control it, or who should manage or be in charge of selling or donating it.
 I have well over 400 pieces at my studio.
-Should my wife and children handle it or should that responsibility go to one or more of the galleries who have represented me over the years?
+Should my wife and children handle it or should that responsibility go to a gallery or someone who's represented or sold my art over the years?
 How about donating everything to a museum?
 Would that be a good idea?

-Less often, family members grossly undervalue the art and either sell it off in bulk for much less than it's worth, or occasionally even destroy worthy pieces that they regard as insignificant or that they simply don't like.
-In situations like this, personal feelings may predominate over reason, experience and understanding.
+Less often, family members grossly undervalue the art and either sell it off in bulk for much less than it's worth, or occasionally even throw out or destroy quality pieces that they decide for whatever reason aren't significant or that they simply don't like.
+At worst, personal feelings can sometimes override reason, experience and understanding.
 Family members are not always to blame, by the way.
-In more than a few cases, artists fail to adequately inform family members that they have respected profiles in the arts community, keep them current on the values of their art, document their work, or provide specific instructions on how to archive, organize, maintain and sell it.
+Sadly, a significant number of artists fail to update family members on what's happening with their art, careers, selling prices, accomplishments, and reputations in the arts community.
+To complicate matters, they keep poor or nonexistent records, don't bother documenting their art and histories as artists.
+And worst of all, they don't provide specific instructions on how to archive, organize, maintain, donate, preserve or sell their.

-Best procedure for you or any artist is to make arrangements with a gallery or galleries to represent your estate and to continue to show and sell your work after you're gone (assuming those are your wishes, that is).
-If you've had reasonable success in your career, consulting an arts attorney in advance is probably a good idea, as well as discussing the potential tax implications of your estate with an accountant.
-The decision on whether to have family members sit in on negotiations or to simply present them with the final contractual agreements is up to you.
+Best procedure for preserving, maintaining, and managing your art is for you or any artist is to make arrangements in advance with a gallery, galleries or other experienced art professionals to represent your estate and to continue to show and sell your art on your behalf after you're gone (assuming that's what you want, of course).
+If you've had reasonable success in your career, consulting an attorney in advance who's familiar with handling artist estates is an excellent idea, as well as discussing the potential tax implications of your estate with an accountant.
+The decision on whether to have family members sit in on negotiations or to simply present them with the final decisions and agreements is up to you.

-When negotiating or hammering out contracts (with the assistance of attorneys, consultants or accountants as required), issues worth considering and including (as required) are current wholesale and retail price structures (by the piece, or according to size, medium or other characteristics), seller commissions, methods of payment, percentages of profits that go to specific family members, and how and where the art is to be stored, maintained and accessed.
-Ultimately, galleries or estate administrators should have control over whether and how much to raise or lower selling prices in the future, so don't be too rigid or insistent here.
-When a percentage of the art is to remain in the family, leave complete instructions as to who gets what, and how to appraise, sell or donate specific works of art if or when those situations arise.
-Lastly, make sure every piece is catalogued and classified according to your agreement.
+When negotiating or hammering out contracts (with the assistance of attorneys, consultants or accountants as required), issues worth considering or including are current wholesale and retail price structures (by the piece, or according to size, medium or other characteristics), seller commissions, methods of payment, percentages of profits from sales that go to specific family members, and how and where the art is to be stored, maintained and accessed.
+Ultimately, galleries or estate administrators should have control over whether and how much to raise or lower selling prices in the future, as well as when and where to show it, so don't be too rigid or insistent here.
+When a percentage of the art is to stay in the family, leave complete instructions as to who gets what (as well as who DOESN'T get what), and also on how they can get it appraised, sold, or donated if or when those situations arise.
+Lastly, make sure every piece is catalogued and itemized according to your agreement.
+This may sound like a lot of work, but it pays huge dividends if you do it all in advance.

-If you don't have a solid relationship with a gallery, agent or representative, consider cultivating and hopefully establishing one sooner rather than later.
-Another option would be to have someone knowledgeable about your art and career who's not necessarily in the business represent your work, but galleries or dealers are generally better for this.
-In any case, make sure you have adequate referrals from artists and collectors before proceeding with any particular gallery, executor or related agent or representative.
-If for some reason you end up dealing with people who you don't really know, consult an arts attorney, an accountant and an appraiser (especially if you need to determine realistic values for your art) as required in order to protect your interests.
+For those of you who don't have established relationships with galleries, agents, consultants, or representatives, consider cultivating and hopefully establishing one sooner rather than later, or at the very least, either building or expanding your website to archive and document your work, and have the necessary interface in place to offer either some or all of it for sale.
+Another option would be to have educate and instruct someone knowledgeable about your art and career-- perhaps a close friend or associate-- represent and sell your work.
+But galleries, dealers or related art professionals are generally better for this.
+In any case, make sure you adequately research and get referrals from artists and collectors before proceeding with any particular gallery, executor, agent, or representative.
+If for some reason your only option is to work with people you don't really know, consult an arts attorney, an accountant, and an appraiser first in order to make sure you're protecting your interests.

-You can further enhance the future market values of your art right now by making sure that everything is signed, titled or identified, dated or labeled with related specifics about when it was created, catalogued and organized-- including sketches, drawings, and lesser works.
-Be aware that in situations where artists leave behind quantities of unsigned works, those representing the estates are often forced to make estate stamps or provide other forms of certification after the fact.
-Galleries and collectors view these pieces as less desirable in the marketplace because the artists never took time to sign them and, therefore, tend to pay less for them.
+Several simple steps you can take right now or at any time to enhance the future significance as well as market values of your art are to make sure everything is signed, titled or identified, dated or labeled with related specifics about when it was created, and recorded, catalogued, annotated, and organized-- including sketches, drawings and lesser works.
+Be aware that in situations where artists leave behind lots of unsigned works, those representing the estates are often forced to make estate stamps or provide other forms of identification or documentation after the fact that they're by the artist in question.
+Galleries and collectors view these pieces as less desirable in the marketplace than hand-signed ones because they raise doubts or questions about why the artists never signed them.
+Consequently, buyers tend to pay less for them than they do signed works.

 Also document as many pieces as possible in terms of age, significance, and other relevant details as relate to the overall timeline of your career.
 Good documentation increases everyone's understanding of your art-- including you-- as well as its value, both historically and marketwise.
-Collectors prefer knowing the histories behind what they buy and pay for that privilege.
-You younger artists might even think about starting this now while the details of your careers and individual works of art are still relatively fresh in your minds because the more time that passes, the hazier you'll get when it comes to piecing together the progression of artistic events in your life.
+Collectors prefer knowing more about the histories behind what they buy rather than less, and pay for that privilege.
+You younger artists might even think about starting this process now while the details of your careers and individual works of art are still fresh in your minds because the more time that passes, the hazier you'll get when it comes to recalling and piecing together the progression of your artworks, career, and important artistic events in your life.

 Current Features